QXIP/queryda/examples/elasticsearch.md

 ```

 ### Alert from Config
-elasticwatch-js can also be executed using a self-contained configuration file (see [example.json](jobs/example.json))
+queryda can also be executed using a self-contained configuration file (see [example.json](jobs/example.json))
 ```
-bin/elasticwatch --configfile /path/to/watcherjob.json
+bin/queryda --configfile /path/to/watcherjob.json
 ```